-Simplicity: one ticket supplier, one itinerary, one confirmation email.
+- Clarity and ease: one ticket supplier, one itinerary, one confirmation email.
 If you purchase a OneWorld RTW ticket, you’ll be dealing directly with OneWorld rather than 10 or 20 different airlines (as would happen if you went the DIY route).

 - Free time/date changes: while you are subject to availability (not every flight you want will have a seat, or a desirable seat), if you change your mind at the last minute about when you want to leave you can get another flight to the same destination without fees.

-Less stress during your trip: if you choose to DIY your round the world air ticket and buy as you go (rather than book everything ahead of time), you’ll constantly be on your laptop or phone scoping out good deals for the next leg of your journey.
+- Less stress during your trip: if you choose to DIY your round the world air ticket and buy as you go (rather than book everything ahead of time), you’ll constantly be on your laptop or phone scoping out good deals for the next leg of your journey.
 A pre-planned ticket gets rid of those concerns.

 Downsides of using an alliance for RTW air tickets

-No backtracking: want to visit Beijing first and then Hong Kong?
-If you came from Istanbul, you can’t since Hong Kong is further east and alliances don’t allow you to backtrack..
+- No backtracking: want to visit Beijing first and then Hong Kong?
+If you came from Istanbul, you can’t since Hong Kong is further east and alliances don’t allow you to backtrack.

 - Limits, limits everywhere: mileage limits, stopover limits, must-be-used-by-limits.
 Depending on the alliance, there are plenty of “rules” attached to these tickets.
 You’ll have to read their terms and conditions carefully to make sure you understand what you can and can’t do.

-Stop/start rules.
+- Stop/start rules.
 You need to begin and end your journey in the same country, which might not be what you want.

 Next, submit your itinerary and an Airtreks Personal Travel Consultant (a real person and expert on round the world flights!) will get in touch to help refine your trip and give you a refined quote by nailing down flight times, departure dates and more.
 That person will reserve all your seats.